This article covers common problems known to activate the ABS light on some Ford products.

 If it receives false information or erratic signals it will turn on the warning light to notify the driver of a problem within the ABS system.
 This might also cause the ABS system to go active and pulse the brakes at low speeds when it is not necessary.

-If this backs out from vibration or slamming pot holes you get an increased air gap between the reluctor ring and sensor.
+If this backs out from vibration or slamming pot holes an increased air gap forms between the reluctor ring and sensor.
 This can also cause false wheel speed data and set codes for intermittent signals.

 The sensor body should be flush with the spindle housing.
 I have not seen this problem, but I know people who have and maybe you will too?
 The ABS bulletin recommends replacement of the sensor.